panpanini/mutation-testing/PITCHME.md

 - profit

 Note:
+confirm unit test will fail

+change behaviour -> fail

+why didn't any think of it earlier?

 In order to confirm that a unit test is working, we should make sure that they fail when we expect them to.
 Our expectations is that they will fail when the code no longer behaves the same way.

 So if we change the code behaviour, and our tests fail, we know that it is providing quality.